Ross Sea: Marine Protected Area

 On 28 October 2016, at its annual meeting in Hobart, a Ross Sea marine park was declared by the CCAMLR, under an agreement signed by 24 countries and the European Union.
 It protected over 1.5 million square kilometers of sea and was the world's largest protected area at the time.
-However, a sunset provision of 35 years was part of negotiations, which means it does not meet the International Union for Conservation of Nature definition of a marine protected area, which requires it to be permanent.
+A sunset provision of 35 years was part of negotiations.
+Sunset provisions are controversial in the conservation community, as such clauses water down protections meant to last indefinitely.
+It also fails to meet the technical definition of a marine protected area by organizations such as the International Union for Conservation of Nature, which requires a MPA to be permanent.

 Beginning in 2005, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) commissioned scientific analysis and planning for Marine Protected Areas (MPA) in the Antarctic.
 In 2010, the CCAMLR endorsed their Scientific Committee's proposal to develop Antarctic MPAs for conservation purposes.
 The US State Department submitted a proposal for a Ross Sea MPA at the September 2012 meeting of the CCAMLR.
 At this stage, a sustained campaign by various international and national NGOs commenced to accelerate the process.

 In July 2013, the CCAMLR held a meeting in Bremerhaven in Germany, to decide whether to turn the Ross Sea into an MPA.
 The deal failed due to Russia voting against it, citing uncertainty about whether the commission had the authority to establish a marine protected area.

 In October 2014, the MPA proposal was again defeated at the CCAMLR by votes against from China and Russia.
 At the October 2015 meeting a revised MPA proposal from the US and New Zealand was expanded with the assistance of China, who however shifted the MPA's priorities from conservation by allowing commercial fishing.
 The proposal was again blocked by Russia.